lidlid/slate/source/index.html.md

 	* Key ID
 	* Key

-<aside class="notice">Note that the Key is not being displayed due to security reasons.</aside>
+<aside class="notice">Note that the Key is not displayed due to security reasons.</aside>

 <ol start="4">
 <li>Click the + sign to create a new API key.
 The Add New API Key Screen is displayed.</li>